aayush-1910/VaultLog/README.md

 ## Limitations
 - Losing the password/key means losing access to the data
 - In-memory search may slow down with very large log sets
 - GUI is minimal for now
-- First project on GitHub, so structure and style will improve over time

 ## Roadmap
 - Better key handling